BrunaRihl/cosmo-compatibility/README.md

 ### Program Overview

-CosmicCompatibility test is an original application that immerses users in the universe of zodiac signs and their personality traits.
+CosmoCompatibility test is an original application that immerses users in the universe of zodiac signs and their personality traits.
 This experience provides an interactive view, encouraging participants to delve into the rich mythology underlying the zodiac signs.

 ### User base